-to both levels of government, but that these powers are bound to interact.
-Unlike the doctrine of federal paramountcy, the issue is not whether a provincial and federal law conflict, but whether "a valid provincial law of general application should be deemed to apply to federal things."
-The court asks whether the provision "trenches on the protected 'core' of a federal competence," and if it does, "whether the provincial law's effect on the exercise of the protected federal power is sufficiently serious to invoke the doctrine."
+This doctrine is similar to the principle of federal paramountcy, however, the doctrine of interjurisdictional immunity protects the powers of one level of government from intrusion by the other.
+This doctrine recognizes that the Constitution is based on exclusive powers allocated to both levels of government, but that these powers are bound to interact.
+Unlike the doctrine of federal paramountcy, the issue is not whether a provincial and federal law conflict, but whether "a valid provincial law of general application should be deemed to apply to federal things."[25]
+The court asks whether the provision "trenches on the protected 'core' of a federal competence," and if it does, "whether the provincial law's effect on the exercise of the protected federal power is sufficiently serious to invoke the doctrine."[26]
 As noted above, the preferred approach to conflict is to apply the federal paramountcy doctrine.
-The interjurisdictional immunity analysis should only be used for situations where the courts have established a precedent for its application.
-27
+The interjurisdictional immunity analysis should only be used for situations where the courts have established a precedent for its application.[27]

-Ancillary Powers Doctrine / Necessarily Incidental28
+Ancillary Powers Doctrine / Necessarily Incidental[28]

 The ancillary powers doctrine provides a means of saving an otherwise ultra vires provision of a piece of legislation.
-It is available to both federal and provincial legislatures, 29 allowing "one level of government to trench on the jurisdiction of the other in order to enact a comprehensive regulatory scheme."
-30 For example, if a provision in a federal act is in pith and substance related to a provincial matter, the provision may still be saved if it is sufficiently integrated into a federal scheme such that it is considered necessary but incidental to the main legislation.
-31 However, it cannot be the central part of the act or scheme that "spills over" into
+It is available to both federal and provincial legislatures, [29] allowing "one level of government to trench on the jurisdiction of the other in order to enact a comprehensive regulatory scheme."
+[30] For example, if a provision in a federal act is in pith and substance related to a provincial matter, the provision may still be saved if it is sufficiently integrated into a federal scheme such that it is considered necessary but incidental to the main legislation.
+[31] However, it cannot be the central part of the act or scheme that "spills over" into the other jurisdiction (hence, ancillary).
+Where the subject ultra vires provision is central to the act or scheme, the entire act will be found to be ultra vires.